WHAT IS A PILGRIMAGE?

 Chipping Camden to Bath Abbey

 Penelope has led this pilgrimage 5 times.
-The next Cotswold pilgrimage is being planned for 2018, led jointly by Kim and Penelope.
+The next Cotswold pilgrimage is being planned and will be led jointly by Kim and Penelope.

 We are also able to lead specific groups, who would like to do this together, such as a home group or church leadership group.